rebuke-devour/graphql-SPA/Day_01/homework/readme.md

 ![](https://i.imgur.com/n82vCvO.png)

-* Use `request` within node to make a request to `jservice.io` and get a random trivia question and log the JSON in terminal.
+* Use `axios` within node to make a request to `jservice.io` and get a random trivia question and log the JSON in terminal.

 * Use `express` to make a route that will display a random trivia question and its answer (only the question and the answer) in the browser. _Hint_ is the JSON really a Javascript object?
 Or is it a string?